dgomesdev/dgomesdev/README.md

 Motivated by my passion for tech and problem resolutions with logic, I'm undergoing a carrer change from International Business Developer to Mobile Developer.

-For the past year I'v been studying Android and developing apps using Kotlin and Java.
+For the past year I've been studying Android and developing apps using Kotlin and Java.

 I like to work with international clients and multi-cultural teams.
 I have experience in different countries and can adapt my communication in several languages.